-Once the cloud distribution point is configured, you can test the connection to the cloud service.
+Once the cloud distribution point is configured, you can test the connection to the content delivery network.

-- Log in to the JSS with a web browser.
-1.

-- In the top-right corner of the page, click Settings .

-- Click Computer Management.

-In the "Computer Management-Server Infrastructure" section, click Cloud Distribution Point

-- Click Test. - Click Test again.
-6.
+- 1. Log in to the JSS with a web browser. - 2.
+In the top-right corner of the page, click Settings 🐼 . - 3.
+Click Computer Management.
+On a smartphone or iPod touch, this option is in the pop-up menu. - 4.
+In the "Computer Management-Server Infrastructure" section, click Cloud Distribution Point Gor. - 5.
+Click Test. - 6.
+Click Test again.